 What to Expect during a Massage:

-- The first step will be a verbal intake.
-During this time, the therapist will go over your goals and discuss areas that need to be addressed.
-It is important to inform your therapist of all medications being used and all current and previous medical conditions, as well as previous injuries.
+- The first step will be a verbal intake in which the therapist will go over your goals and discuss areas that need to be addressed.
+It is important to inform your therapist of all medications being used and all current and previous medical conditions and injuries.

-- Once the therapist leaves the room, you will undress to a level that is comfortable to you.
-It is perfectly acceptable to remove all clothing, and it is normal to leave some on, such as your undergarments.
+- The therapist will leave the room so that you can undress to a level that is comfortable to you.
+It is acceptable to remove all clothing, as well as to leave some or all on.
 Massage therapists refer to the blanket and sheet as draping.
-Draping means covering the areas of your body that are not being currently worked on.
-The gluteal cleft, anus, and breast tissue will be covered at all times.
+Draping refers to covering the areas of your body that are not being currently worked on.
+The genitals and breast tissue will be covered at all times.

 - Whether or not you want to chat with your therapist is up to you.
-Again, this is your time.
-The therapist will not be offended if you want to zone out or sleep.
-The therapist will only engage in conversation with you if it is related to the treatment.
+The therapist will not be offended if you want to zone out or sleep and will only engage in conversation with you if it is related to the treatment.

 - Visit my FAQ page for often asked questions.